The Direct Access Process

 Work Together Directly

-Communicate with your Barrister through encrypted messaging.
+Work directly with your Barrister as your case progresses, with our team on hand from 8am to 8pm to help at every step.
 Upload documents, track deadlines, and see real time updates on your case progress, all from your dashboard.

 06